serialport/website/docs/api-stream.md

 - `encoding?: string` The encoding, if chunk is a string.
 Defaults to `'utf8'`.
 Also accepts `'ascii'`, `'base64'`, `'binary'`, and `'hex'` See [Buffers and Character Encodings](https://nodejs.org/api/buffer.html#buffer_buffers_and_character_encodings) for all available options.
 - `callback?: error => {}` Called once the write operation finishes.
 Data may not yet be drained to the underlying port.

-Returns a boolean `false` if the stream wishes for the calling code to wait for the `drain` event to be emitted before continuing to write additional data; otherwise `true`.
+Returns `false` if the stream wishes for the calling code to wait for the `drain` event to be emitted before continuing to write additional data; otherwise `true`.

 ### `SerialPort#read`
 ```js